-We have a new CD, hot of the presses: Night Hoots & Morningsongs, Vol. 2!
-The 21-track compilation features a variety of musical selections by local musicians in a diverse array of genres representing the diversity and eclectic flair of the Folk School.
+Night Hoots & Morningsongs, Vol. 2 is a 21-track compilation features a variety of musical selections by local musicians in a diverse array of genres representing the diversity and eclectic flair of the Folk School.
 Much of the compilation honors multi-generational families that have two or three generations of family members playing music and singing together.
-CDs are available in the Folk School Craft Shop.
+CDs are available while supplies last in the Folk School Craft Shop.

 I talked to Brasstown native, Corie Pressley of The Pressley Girls, about the new CD: